zuqq/surge/README.rst

 Surge is a client for the BitTorrent network, built on top of Python's coroutine-based concurrency model and the asyncio event loop.
-Please note that Surge is download-only for now.
+Please note that it is download-only for now.

 Installation
 ------------